List of active Royal Australian Navy ships

-The lion's share of the RAN fleet is divided between Fleet Base East (HMAS Kuttabul, in Sydney) and Fleet Base West (HMAS Stirling, near Perth).
+The majority of the RAN fleet is divided between Fleet Base East (HMAS Kuttabul, in Sydney) and Fleet Base West (HMAS Stirling, near Perth).
 Mine warfare assets are located at HMAS Waterhen (also in Sydney), while HMAS Cairns in Cairns and HMAS Coonawarra in Darwin host the navy's patrol and survey vessels.

+For over 30 years, the Osborne Naval Shipyard in South Australia has been the main supplier of 'Tier 1 surface combatant' vessels to the RAN, having constructed the entire Collins-class submarine fleet and Hobart-class destroyer fleet.
+Osborne will further supply the navy with the currently under-construction Hunter-class frigates, as well as SSN-AUKUS nuclear-powered attack submarines and Hobart-class guided-missile destroyer replacements.
+The Henderson Shipyard in Western Australia will supply the RAN with smaller 'Tier 2 surface combatant' vessels.
+These include Australian general purpose frigates, Large Optionally-Crewed Surface Vessels (LOSV), and Evolved Cape-class and Arafura-class patrol boats.

 Submarines

 Collins class

 Australia operates a single class of diesel-electric submarines, the six Collins-class boats which began entering service in 1993.
 The Collins was designed by the Swedish submarine builder Kockums as the Type 471 specifically to meet Australian requirements, many of which were derived from Australia's need for great range without utilizing a nuclear propulsion system.
 The boats themselves were built in Australia by the Australian Submarine Corporation in Adelaide.
 The submarines are classified by the RAN as guided missile submarines (SSG), but are often referred to as hunter-killer submarines (SSK) in the international press.
 While these vessels represented a major increase in capability for the RAN, they have found themselves mired in numerous technical and operational problems.
 Meanwhile, the RAN has struggled to sufficiently crew their submarine fleet, with at times no more than two qualified crews available.

 The Collins was to be replaced by twelve Shortfin Barracudas a conventionally-powered design of the Barracuda-class nuclear submarine by French shipbuilder Naval Group that had been selected in 2016 and named the Attack-class.
-In September 2021, in a joint announcement, it was announced that the Attack-class contract had been cancelled, and that Australia would acquire up to eight nuclear-powered submarines with US and UK support through a new trilateral security pact between Australia, the UK and the US named AUKUS.
+In September 2021, in a joint announcement, it was announced that the Attack-class contract had been cancelled, and that Australia would acquire up to eight nuclear-powered submarines with US and UK support through a new trilateral security partnership between Australia, the UK and the US named AUKUS.
+In March 2023, AUKUS announced that Australia will buy three Virginia class submarines from the US, with the option to buy two more, with the first boat planned to be delivered to Australia in the early 2030s.
+AUKUS also announced that Australia and the UK will commence construction of a new nuclear-powered submarine class known as the SSN-AUKUS with the first Australian built SSN-AUKUS boat to be delivered by the early 2040s.
+Australia will reportedly build five SSN-AUKUS boats.
 The entire Collins-class fleet will now receive a Life-of-Type Extension.